Couple in an argument

 What is devaluation in BPD?

-People with BPD often experience intense and unstable emotions, have difficulties with self-image, and struggle with maintaining stable relationships.
-The pattern of devaluation typically follows a cycle known as “splitting,” where individuals with BPD may initially idolize or idealize someone, believing them to be perfect, amazing, or indispensable.
-However, when conflicts or perceived flaws arise, the person with BPD may rapidly shift to devaluing that individual and suddenly think they’re entirely “bad,” evil, or undeserving of their attention or affection.
+The pattern of devaluation typically follows a cycle known as “splitting,” where people with BPD may initially idolize or idealize someone, believing them to be perfect, amazing, or indispensable.
+However, when conflicts or perceived flaws arise, the person with BPD may rapidly shift to devaluing that person and suddenly think they’re entirely “bad,” evil, or undeserving of their attention or affection.
+This pattern of intense and unstable emotions is categoric for people with BPD, who often have difficulties maintaining stable relationships.

 How long does the devaluation stage last?